kaku2015/PrivacySafeDocs/FAQ.md

 </br>2.
 Select All File method when adding, find the path where the file is located.
 </br>3.
 Add by file sharing in the file manager.

-- **Q: App Lock does not work.**
-- A:
-</br>1.The accessibility feature switch may be turned off unexpectedly, please turn on the accessibility feature switch.
-</br>2.If the Accessibility switch is turned on, turn it off and then turn on again.
-</br>3.If you reopen the Accessibility switch, it still does not work, try exiting the app and restarting it.
-</br>4.If you try the above method, still did not solve the problem, you need to restart your device.

 - **Q: "Intruder Selfie" feature does not work.**
 - A:
 </br>1.Make sure "intruder Selfie" feature has been enabled.